Calculating the Overlooked Costs of Cyber Incidents

 - Competitive advantage: During a cyber crisis, it’s easy to lose sight of the big picture.
 You’re so busy trying to secure devices and systems that you overlook the things that are the very essence of your enterprise: your competitive advantage.
 Competitive advantage includes things like intellectual property and trade secrets.
 These assets are sometimes referred to as “crown jewels” — assets that, if compromised, would be detrimental to your business operations and cause crippling financial losses to your company.
 Crown jewels are the secret sauce that separates your organization from everybody else.
 Given their financial and strategic significance, you need to prioritize your defense efforts around these assets.

-- Fines and judgements: Breached businesses often face huge, headline making fines and costly class action lawsuits.
+- Fines and judgments: Breached businesses often face huge, headline-making fines and costly class action lawsuits.
 Yet executives often don’t realize just how far their legal liability extends.
 Your company can be sued or penalized by a number of stakeholders (customers, vendors, business partners, etc.) and face fines from numerous state and federal regulatory agencies.

 - Reputation: Organizations live and die by their reputation.
 And few things can batter a business’s reputation like a major breach.
 People want to know that the products and platforms they use are keeping their data is safe and secure.
 Cyber breaches can spark concern among your customers, causing them to discontinue their relationship with your organization.
 But keep in mind that your reputation not only affects your company’s relationship with customers but also impacts your relationship with other businesses.
 After experiencing a cyber incident, your company is considered a riskier investment for insurance companies and banks.
 As such, your cyber insurance premiums are likely to increase.
 According to a Deloitte study, following a cyber incident, it is not unusual for a policyholder to face a 200 percent increase in premiums for the same coverage.
 Similarly, victim organizations typically experience a drop in their credit-rating that can result in higher interest rates when borrowing money or renegotiating existing debt.